Bassanite

-Bassanite is a calcium sulfate mineral with formula CaSO4·H2O or 2CaSO4·H2O.
-In other words it has half a water molecule per CaSO4 unit, hence its synonym calcium sulfate hemihydrate.
+Bassanite is a sulfate mineral composed of calcium sulfate hemihydrate, with the chemical formula CaSO4*0.5H2O or 2CaSO4*H2O.
+It has half a water molecule per CaSO4 unit.

 Bassanite was first described in 1910 for an occurrence on Mount Vesuvius.
 It was named for Italian paleontologist Francesco Bassani (1853–1916).

 At Vesuvius it occurs as alterations from gypsum within leucite tephrite and as fumarole deposits.
 It occurs in dry lake beds in California and Australia.
 It also occurs interlayered with gypsum in caves.